This article on facts about Tibet was last updated in June 2020.

 The cameras are constantly monitoring the driver and making sure that he is not doing anything against the Chinese rules.
 Every time the speed went above the marked limit, a message came through on the radio speakers to slow down.
 The speakers also shared a regular amount of updates and reminders about safety on the road.
 It was a constant reminder that our every move was being watched.

-7. Cold and high, but without snow
+Weather fact about Tibet: Cold & high, but without snow

 I was expecting the landscapes to be rocky, mountainous and majestic and for the snow to cap all mountain tops but Tibetan landscapes are rather brown and grey with very little snow.
 In fact, although we saw some snow flakes as we traversed the highest pass, at 5,200m, the majority of the mountains were devoid of that delicate white veil that tops other mountain ranges.